410-gone/410-gone.github.io/_posts/2020-03-17-day-1-springer-approach-trail-to-stover-creek-shelter.md

   <figcaption>view from the bedroom</figcaption>
 </figure>

-just getting here has been such a trip. when "large marge" and i left home the COVID19 pandemic was at wash your hands, maybe consider not gathering in large groups. as we travelled the three days to georgia the situation continued to deteriorate.
+just getting here has been such a trip. when maggie and i left home the COVID19 pandemic was at wash your hands, maybe consider not gathering in large groups. as we travelled the three days to georgia the situation continued to deteriorate.

 we stayed with family and friends on the way and talked mostly about the newest pandemic news.